MrBoxik/SnowRunner-Save-Editor/README.md

 ## License

+This project is licensed under a **Custom Non-Commercial License**.

+You are free to use, modify, and share the code for personal and non-commercial purposes, with attribution.
+**Commercial use is not allowed** without prior written permission from the author.

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 This project is not affiliated with or endorsed by SnowRunner, Focus Home Interactive, or Saber Interactive.